Erica Leerhsen: 2000s

 Leerhsen made her film debut in the short film Junior Creative (2000), as Sarah, and shortly afterwards, she appeared in the horror sequel Book of Shadows: Blair Witch 2 (2000), though she originally auditioned for the part that eventually went to Kim Director.
 Upon its premiere, the sequel received extremely negative reviews by critics, but grossed US$26.4 million in North America, and went on to gross US$47.7 million globally.
 She was nominated for the Fangoria Chainsaw Award for her supporting role in that movie.
-Leerhsen's profile raised significantly and her work in the film was followed by a number of appearances on television.
-In 2001, she guest-starred in an episode of the third season of The Sopranos, where she played a lesbian tennis instructor who falls for Drea de Matteo's character, and became a member of the cast of the television series The Guardian, where she played Amanda Bowles, an ambitious but caring associate, who leaves midway through season one.
+Leerhsen's profile was raised significantly and her work in the film was followed by a number of appearances on television.
+In 2001, she guest-starred in an episode of the third season of The Sopranos, in which she played a lesbian tennis instructor who falls for Drea de Matteo's character, and became a member of the cast of the television series The Guardian, where she played Amanda Bowles, an ambitious but caring associate, who leaves midway through season one.
 She played a supporting role in Woody Allen's Hollywood Ending.
 Screened out of competition at the 2002 Cannes Film Festival. the film garnered a mixed critical response while it grossed a lukewarm US$14.5 million at the end of its theatrical run.